(How) to grow an oasis in the desert (?)

 Interactions which violate baryon number (B) are not present in the renormalizable part of the SM Lagrangian, but can arise through effective higher dimensional operators... [which] arise naturally when SM is embedded in grand unified theories (GUTs) such as SU(5) and SO(10).
 They lead to nucleon decay modes such as p→e+π0 and p→νK+, which conserve baryon number minus lepton number (B − L) symmetry.
 Experimental searches to date have primarily focused on these modes with the latest limits on proton lifetime constraining the masses of the heavy mediators to be larger than about 1015GeV.
 This is in accord with the scale inferred from the unification of gauge couplings.
 Going beyond the d = 6 baryon number violating operators, the next–to–leading ones have d = 7, and obey the selection rule ∆(B − L) = −2 for nucleon decay [2].
 These operators lead to novel nucleon decay modes such as n→e−K+,e−π+, and p→νπ+, which have received less attention.
 In this Letter we show that these d = 7 operators arise naturally in unified theories based on SO(10), upon the spontaneous breaking of (B−L), which is part of the gauge symmetry.
 In particular, we find that in non–supersymmetric SO(10) models with an intermediate scale so that gauge couplings unify, the partial lifetime to these decay modes can be within reach of ongoing and proposed experiments.
 Furthermore, we show that these new modes provides a novel way to understand the origin of matter in the universe.
 This mechanism relies on the fact that, owing to their (B − L) breaking nature, a GUT scale induced baryon asymmetry would not be affected by the electroweak sphalerons [3] and would survive down to low temperatures.
 Observed baryon number of the universe then carries the direct imprint of GUT scale physics.
 This is unlike the (B −L)–preserving baryon asymmetry induced in the decays of GUT mass particles such as in SU(5), which is however washed out by the sphaleron interactions, leaving no trace of GUT physics.
 We show that in minimal SO(10) models [4] which have been highly successful in predicting large neutrino oscillation angles, including a relatively large value of sin²(2θ13)≃(0.085−0.095), consistent with recent results [5], the baryon asymmetry of the right magnitude is generated by the new (B−L)–violating mechanism.
 The results of this paper should provide motivations to search for (B−L)–violating semi-leptonic decay modes of the nucleon in the ongoing and the next round of searches.
 Their observation would furnish evidence against the simple one–step breaking of GUT symmetry, and could also resolve the mystery behind the origin of matter in the universe.

 A detail study of the literatures... gives an idea about many intriguing features of the SO(10) grand unified theory (including both non-SUSY and SUSY).
 One of these features is that when left-right gauge symmetry appears as an intermediate symmetry breaking step in a novel symmetry breaking chain, then seesaw mechanism can be naturally incorporated into it.
 In conventional seesaw models associated with thermal leptogenesis the mass scale for heavy Right Handed Majorana neutrino is at 1010GeV which makes it unsuitable for direct detectability at current accelerator experiments like LHC.
-Therefore, it is necessary to construct a theory having SU(2)L×SU(2)R×U(1)B-L×SU(3)and SU(2)L×SU(2)R×SU(4)C gauge groups as intermediate symmetry breaking steps which results in low mass right-handed Majorana neutrinos along with WR, Z′ gauge bosons at TeV scale.
+Therefore, it is necessary to construct a theory having SU(2)L×SU(2)R×U(1)B-L×SU(3)C and SU(2)L×SU(2)R×SU(4)C gauge groups as intermediate symmetry breaking steps which results in low mass right-handed Majorana neutrinos along with WR, Z′ gauge bosons at TeV scale.
 At the same time it should be capable of explaining post-sphaleron baryogenesis elegantly along with other derivable predictions like proton decay and neutron-antineutron oscillation.

 We intend to discuss TeV scale post-sphaleron baryogenesis, neutron-antineutron oscillation having mixing time close to the experimental limit with the Pati-Salam symmetry or SO(10) GUT as mentioned in a recent work [19] slightly modifying the Higgs content where non-zero light neutrino masses can be accommodated via gauged extended inverse seesaw mechanism along with TeV scale WR, Z′ gauge bosons.
 The Dirac neutrino mass and hence, the corresponding Yukawa coupling (≃ 10-1-10-2) found in this work can be much larger than the Yukawa coupling values (10-6) in the conventional type-I seesaw mechanism with TeV scale RH Majorana neutrinos.